yaroslavorl/ReCaptchaV2-DeepLearning-Solver/README.md

-# ReCaptcher ⚡⚡⚡
+# ReCaptchaV2-DL-Solver ⚡⚡⚡

-ReCaptcher - Automatic Google reCAPTCHAv2 Solver using YOLO Model Segmentation.
+Automatic Google reCAPTCHAv2 Solver using YOLO Model Segmentation.

 The most accurate visual Google captcha solver at the moment, using not detection of objects in the captcha, but segmentation.
 Which makes the solution of captchas several times more accurate and faster.